goat-community/goat-docs/docs/map/layer_style/attribute_based_styling.md

 ### Standard Deviation

-The Standard Deviation method is a **statistical approach** used in data visualisation.
+The Standard Deviation method is a **statistical approach** used in data visualization.
 It uses the concept of standard deviation, a measure of the **amount of variation or dispersion in a set of values**, to determine how data points are assigned to different color categories.
 This method is valuable for its ability to provide a statistical perspective on the data, allowing users to quickly grasp the **relative dispersion and distribution of values** within the dataset.
 Per default, the data is distributed into 7 classes.

 <div style={{ display: 'flex', flexDirection: 'column', alignItems: 'center'}}>